dl805387/Fitness-Dashboard/README.md

 To run this project locally, clone the project and install it by using npm install on the terminal\
 $ npm install\
 \
-The parent folder is myKdrama\
+The parent folder is workout-journal\
 Contains two sub-folders: client and server\
 Go to the server folder to run server\
 $ cd server\